DancingQuanta/Leeds-NEP-Aerosol-2016/README.md

 Aerosol Measurement and Dylos calibration
 ==============================

-Measures the concentration of calibration nanospheres with various sensors and calibrate Dylos Sensor
+Measures the concentration of calibration nanospheres with various sensors and calibrate Dylos Sensor.

+Tis project is a part of NERC Research Experience Placement at School of Earth and Environment, University of Leeds in 2016.

 Project Organization
 ------------